benlau/asyncfuture/README.md

 **void Observable&lt;T&gt;::onProgress(Functor callback)**

 Listens the `progressValueChanged` and `progressRangeChanged` signal from the observed future then trigger the callback.
 The callback function may return nothing or a boolean value.
-If the boolean value is false, it will remove the listener such that the callback may not trigger anymore.
+If the boolean value is false, it will remove the listener such that the callback will not be  triggered anymore.

 Example